yunz-dev/2025-recruitment-technical-assessment/backend/README.md

 > This question is relevant for **any project with a backend**
 > (Bridges, Chaos, Circles, Clusters, Unielectives, Freerooms, Notangles).

-# DevSoc Backend Technical Assessment
+# DevSoc Subcommittee Recruitment Backend Technical

-> **YOU DO NOT NEED TO COMPLETE ALL PARTS.** Complete the parts that you think best
+> **YOU DO NOT NEED TO COMPLETE ALL PARTS.**
-> reflect your skills (feel free to do any order).
+> Complete the parts that you think best reflect your skills (feel free to do any order).

 ## Background